tarpn/aioax25/README.md

 * Platforms other than GNU/Linux

-## Current plans
+## Current plans (updated)

-Right now, I intend to get enough going for APRS operation, as that is my immediate need now.
-Hence the focus on UI frames.
+Focus has been on UI frames.

-I intend to write a core class that will take care of some core AX.25 message handling work and provide the basis of what's needed to implement APRS.
+Write a core class that will take care of some core AX.25 message handling work and provide the basis of what's needed to implement:

-After that, some things I'd like to tackle in no particular order:

 * Connected mode operation
 * NET/ROM support

+Note from forked project:
   Supported platforms will be GNU/Linux, and possibly BSD variants.
 I don't have access to recent Apple hardware (my 2008-era MacBook will not run contemporary MacOS X) so I'm unable to test this software there, but it _should_ work nonetheless.

   It might work on Windows -- most probably using Cygwin or Subsystem for Linux.
   While I do have a Windows 7 machine handy, life's too short to muck around with an OS that can't decide if it's pretending to be Linux, VMS or CP/M.
   There's an abundance of AX.25 stacks and tools for that platform, I'll accept patches here on the proviso they don't break things or make the code unmaintainable.

 ## Usage